ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I/README.md

 The planner can be dowloaded from the given [link](https://lpg.unibs.it/lpg/).

+## Methodology

+The movers always start from the loading bay, and distances for crates are provided as straight line distances.
+There is no risk of interference on the paths between different crates and the loading bay.

+**Domain file:** It consists of one domain file name as ```warehousetaskplanner.pddl```.

+**Problem file:** There four problem files name as ```warehousetaskplannerproblem1.pddl```, ```warehousetaskplannerproblem2.pddl```, ```warehousetaskplannerproblem3.pddl``` and ```warehousetaskplannerproblem4.pddl```.

+* **Problem 1:** In problem 1, there are 3 crates; crate, weight 70kg, 10 distance from loading bay, Fragile crate, weight 20kg, 20 distance from loading bay.
+Crate in group A for extension 1, and crate, weight 20kg, 20 distance from loading bay.
+Crate in group A for extension 1.
+* **Problem 2:** In problem 2, there are 4 crates; crate, weight 70kg, 10 distance from loading bay.
+Crate in group A for extension 1, Fragile crate, weight 80kg, 20 distance from loading bay.
+Crate in group A for extension 1, crate, weight 20kg, 20 distance from loading bay.
+Crate in group B for extension 1, and crate, weight 30kg, 10 distance from loading bay.
+Crate in group B for extension 1.
+* **Problem 3:** In problem 3, there are 4 crates; crate, weight 70kg, 20 distance from loading bay.
+Crate in group A for extension 1, Fragile crate, weight 80kg, 20 distance from loading bay.
+Crate in group A for extension 1, crate, weight 60kg, 30 distance from loading bay.
+Crate in group A for extension 1, and crate, weight 30kg, 10 distance from loading bay.
+* **Problem 4:** In problem 4, there are 6 crates; crate, weight 30kg, 20 distance from loading bay.
+Crate in group A for extension 1, Fragile crate, weight 20kg, 20 distance from loading bay.
+Crate in group A for extension 1, Fragile crate, weight 30kg, 10 distance from loading bay.
+Crate in group B for extension 1, Fragile crate, weight 20kg, 20 distance from loading bay.
+Crate in group B for extension 1, Fragile crate, weight 30kg, 30 distance from loading bay.
+Crate in group B for extension 1, and crate, weight 20kg, 10 distance from loading bay.

 ## Running

 To run the project, first clone the repository from [here](https://github.com/ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I.git).
 After cloning the repository make sure the palnner file is executable if not execute the below command: